 |Education Requirements||Master's or doctoral degree|

 |Other Requirements||Licensure required if preparing students for an occupation; several years of postsecondary teaching|

 Source: *U.S. Bureau of Labor Statistics

 Adjunct professors may consider employment in private or public educational institutions, vocational or career schools or online distance-learning universities.
 Larger universities or colleges typically offer classes during the week, while in community colleges and programs that focus on adult or continuing education, classes may be held at night or on weekends to accommodate students' work schedules.
 According to the U.S. Bureau of Labor Statistics (BLS), there in an increasing demand for adjunct faculty due to changing financial and enrollment needs (www.bls.gov).
 Prerequisite or 100-level courses are oftentimes heavily staffed by adjunct faculty.

-Larger universities and colleges typically require that a candidate have completed or are currently enrolled in a master's, doctoral or terminal degree program.
-A candidate who holds a bachelor's degree may pursue employment at a 2-year distance-learning or vocational institution, as their faculties often consists of part-time professors.
+Larger universities and colleges typically require that a candidate has completed or is currently enrolled in a master's, doctoral or terminal degree program.
+A candidate who holds a bachelor's degree may pursue employment at a 2-year distance-learning or vocational institution, as their faculties often consist of part-time professors.
 The BLS also mentions that some institutions prefer professors have an academic background from dual or multiple disciplines so they are qualified to teach a variety of subjects.

 Employment Outlook and Salary Information

 For salary data, the BLS tends to report data based on the academic specialty, like engineering, history or business, and these salaries tend to be for full-time, tenured professors.
-The generic category of 'all other postsecondary teachers' saw a median of $60,670 as of May 2013; however, this data isn't specific to adjunct faculty, who often work part-time for smaller contracted salaries.
+The generic category of 'all other postsecondary teachers' saw a mean annual salary of $76,990 as of May 2018.